With a dizzying array of accounting certifications to choose from, how does a savvy financial professional decide which ones to pursue?

 2. For audit, fraud and risk management

-Certified Internal Auditor (CIA) — Offered by the Institute of Internal Auditors, it is the only certification for internal auditors accepted worldwide.
+- Certified Internal Auditor (CIA) — If you are on the internal auditor career path, this one, offered by the Institute of Internal Auditors, it is the only certification for internal auditors accepted worldwide.
 This credential shows that you are proficient working with internal staff and external clients and knowledgeable of best practices in the industry.
 You can qualify to take the exam with a four-year undergrad degree and at least 24 months of internal auditing experience or its equivalent.
 If you have a master's degree, you need only two months of experience.
 Alternately, if you don't have a bachelor's degree from an accredited university, you may be eligible with either two years of post-secondary education and five years of internal audit experience, or seven years of internal audit experience.